Mike Huckabee: United States ambassador to Israel (2025–present)

 On November 12, 2024, President-elect Donald Trump announced his intention to nominate Huckabee as the next U.S. ambassador to Israel.
-On February 12, 2025, his nomination was sent to the Senate.
-On April 9, 2025, his nomination was approved by the United States Senate by a vote of 53-46, and he was sworn in later that day.
-He arrived in Israel on April 17, 2025.
-He presented his credentials to President Isaac Herzog on April 21, 2025.
+He stated that Huckabee would "bring peace to the Middle East".
+On February 12, 2025, Huckabee's nomination was sent to the Senate, and on April 9, 2025, it was approved by the United States Senate by a vote of 53–46.
+Huckabee was sworn in later that day.
+He arrived in Israel on April 17, 2025, and presented his credentials to President Isaac Herzog on April 21, 2025.

 In June 2025, during the Iran–Israel war, Huckabee sent Trump a text message in which he told him that God had spared him in the attempted assassination of Donald Trump in Pennsylvania so that he could become the "most consequential President in a century—maybe ever."
 He added that Trump would "hear from Heaven" with respect to whether or not the U.S. should bomb Iran.
 Trump shared the message on his social media platform Truth Social.

 In July, Huckabee complained to Israel's interior minister about a bureaucratic holdup of visas for American evangelical groups.
 The issue was resolved after he threatened reciprocal treatment for Israelis seeking visas for travel to the United States.

 On August 1, 2025, Huckabee and Trump's Middle East Envoy Steve Witkoff visited the Gaza Humanitarian Foundation distribution center in Gaza.

-In October 2025, far-right commentator Tucker Carlson interviewed antisemitic white supremacist Nick Fuentes on his podcast.
+In October 2025, conservative commentator Tucker Carlson interviewed far-right commentator Nick Fuentes on his podcast.
 On the podcast, Carlson called Huckabee and other Republicans "Christian Zionists" who had been "seized by this brain virus."
 Huckabee posted on Twitter that he "Wasn't aware that Tucker despises me.
 I do get that a lot from people not familiar with the Bible or history.
 Somehow, I will survive the animosity."
 Ted Cruz defended Huckabee as "a pastor and a patriot who loves America, loves Israel, and loves Jesus."